rajeshrinet/pystokes/pystokes/README.md

 * mima.pyx - Mollified irreducible multipole approach (MIMA) resolves the fluid flow and solves Stokes equation directly.
 For more details, see chapter 10 of the thesis: https://www.imsc.res.in/xmlui/handle/123456789/418
 * utils.pyx has miscellaneous functionalities

+Corresponding to each .pyx file, there is a .pxd file, which contains declaration of classes, methods, etc. It is essential when calling PyStokes from another Cython file.